KwiatLab/group-website-jekyll/README.md

 ###Optional: Install Mendeley

 [Mendeley](http://www.mendeley.com/) is an academic reference manager.
 I use it to organize the citations that appear on the Publications page of the website.
-If you follow a few specific steps, you can use Mendeley, a simple Python script, and Jekyll's interface with bibtex2html to maintain the list of citations, including automatically linking to the DOI and to a hosted pdf file if one is available.
+If you follow a few steps, you can use Mendeley, a simple Python script, and Jekyll's interface with bibtex2html to maintain the list of citations, including automatically linking to the DOI and to a hosted pdf file if one is available.
 Details are in the Publications section of this guide.

+If you don't need to add, remove, or edit the content of citations, you don't need to install Mendeley or make any changes to ```publications_web.bib```.
+You can change certain formatting options (such as how the author names are abbreviated) in the ```style.bst``` file that bibtex2html uses.